turingschool/backend_mod_1_prework/section3/reflection.md

    - `print states.values`

 1. What is another example of when we might use a hash?
 In your example, why is a hash better than an array?
-   - Ex.
-Creating a menu ==> you want keys to be foods and values to be prices.
+   - *Ex.* Creating a menu ==> you want keys to be foods and values to be prices.
-   - Hash is similar to a dictionary.
-You use Hash when you want to store pairs of keys and values for them to be easily found and managed, which you cannot do that with Array because Array is a list of elements.
+   - Because a hash allows you to store pairs of keys and values for them to be easily found and managed, which you cannot do that with Array because Array is a list of elements.

 1. What questions do you still have about hashes?
    - Not at the moment.